 Using Collections in VBA

-A Collection is an type that contains a set of related objects - in memory.
-Collection types are very useful because it is easy to add items to it and iterate over the items in the collection for whatever purpose you have in mind.
-Specialized Collection types are used within Office applications.
-In MS Access for example a Recordset can be a collection of records in a table, the Forms collection contains all the open Forms.
-In the below the VBA Collections class is explained.
+A Collection is a type that contains a set of related objects - in memory.
+Specialized Collection types are used abundantly within Office applications: in Excel a Workbook has a Worksheets collection; in MS Access a Recordset is a collection of records in a table or query, the Forms collection contains all the open Forms.
+Custom collections are very useful because it is easy to add items to it and iterate over the items in the collection for whatever purpose you have in mind.
+In the following working with the VBA Collections class is explained.

 Declare and instantiate a collection